 Today, more teens and young adults drink than ever before.
 There are many reasons for this increase in alcohol consumption.
 One of the main reasons is how easy it is for teens and young adults to get alcohol.
-However, what many of them don’t know much about is the effects of alcohol on the brain.
+However, many of them don’t know much about the effects of alcohol on the brain.

 According to the National Survey on Drug Use and Health, more than 14.5 million Americans struggle with alcohol use disorder (AUD).
 To make matters worse, these numbers include people as young as 12.
 Thankfully, people can get help for AUD if they seek treatment from a rehab center.